devopsdays-kc/devopsdayskc-docs/docs/team-admin/operating_procedures.md

 ## Slack

-Here is a guide for Slack usage before, during, and after planning seasons for devopsdays KC
+Here is a guide for Slack usage before, during, and after planning seasons for DevOpsDays KC

 ### Channels